 This film documents the life-transforming work of public school teacher Albert Cullum who, the 1960s, opted out of the popular Dick & Jane approach to education, instead introducing his fifth-graders to the power of poetry, drama and play.
 (54 minutes)

-Watch a trailer or order the DVD here: firstrunfeatures.com/touchofgreatnessdvd.html
+Order the DVD here: firstrunfeatures.com/touchofgreatnessdvd.html

 James Hillman on Changing the Object of our Desire